sourmash-bio/sourmash/doc/command-line.md

 ### `sourmash tax genome` - classify a genome using `gather` results

 `sourmash tax genome` reports likely classification for each query, based on `gather` matches.
 By default, classification requires at least 10% of the query to be matched.
 Thus, if 10% of the query was matched to a species, the species-level classification can be reported.
 However, if 7% of the query was matched to one species, and an additional 5% matched to a different species in the same genus, the genus-level classification will be reported.

+`sourmash tax genome` can use an ANI threshold (`--ani-threshold`) instead of a containment threshold.
+This works the same way as the containment threshold (and indeed, is using the same underlying information).
+Note that for DNA k-mers, k=21 ANI is most similar to alignment-based ANI values, and ANI values should only be compared if they were generated using the same ksize.

 Optionally, `genome` can instead report classifications at a desired `rank`, regardless of match threshold (`--rank` argument, e.g. `--rank species`).